infochimps-labs/ironfan/meta-cookbooks/cluster_chef/README.md

 * If there is only one component, it can be implicitly named for its cookbook.
 In this case, it is omitted: the component attributes live in `node[:cookbook_name]` (which is the same as the component name).
 * If there are multiple components, they will live in `node[:cookbook_name][:component_name]` (eg `[:hadoop][:namenode]` or `[:flume][:master]`.
 In file names, these become `(whatever)/cookbook_name/component_name/(whatever)`; in other cases they are joined as `cookbook_name-component_name`.

+Allow nodes to discover the location for a given service at runtime, adapting when new services register.

+### Discovery

+Allow nodes to discover the location for a given service at runtime, adapting when new services register.

+#### Operations:

+* register for a service.
+A timestamp records the last registry.
+* discover all chef nodes that have registered for the given service.
+* discover the most recent chef node for that service.
+* get the 'public_ip' for a service -- the address that nodes in the larger world should use
+* get the 'public_ip' for a service -- the address that nodes on the local subnet / private cloud should use

+#### Implementation

+Nodes register a service by calling `announce`, which sets a hash containing 'timestamp' (the time of registry) and other metadata passed in.

 ## Attributes

 * `[:tuning][:ulimit]`         -